 If you want to buy something expensive, you might need to save for it.
 You can use piggy banks to save money.
-You can find them under "Money management" > "Piggy banks".
+You can find them under "Financial Control" > "Piggy banks".
 A piggy bank is meant to group money on an asset account together.

 For example, on your savings account on which you have € 500,- saved.
 You want to buy a new digital camera, but you also need some money for a new couch and you already know your car is going to break down sooner or later.
 You would need three piggy banks.

 - A piggy bank called "New camera", linked to your savings account.
 The target amount is € 300,-